-As the winter frosts kick in, Turrall’s Chris Ogborne sings the praises of fly tying as the perfect tonic on cold nights, along with our top 10 fly tying tips for beginners and improvers.
+Turrall’s Chris Ogborne sings the praises of fly tying as the perfect tonic for when you can’t get out on the bank, along with our top 10 fly tying tips for beginners and improvers.

 “Autumn slips inexorably into winter.
 The final leaves are ripped from trees, leaving bare branches for the next five months.
 Frosty mornings become normal and lights come on at 4pm.
 For many anglers, the rods are put away and in the next few months all we can do is ‘dream’ fishing, rather than ‘go’ fishing.